 Dry rot is extremely damaging to wood and can impact the structural integrity of your home.
 It is a very common problem in many homes across the country and causes many homeowners to replace wood throughout their home.
 Dry rot is so damaging to wood that it requires more wood replacement than annual fires across the country.

-AquaGuard Foundation Solutions has a long history of experience in eliminating, preventing, and controlling dry rot infestations in homes throughout Georgia, including Douglasville, Duluth, Lithonia, Acworth, Rome, Woodstock, Cumming, and areas nearby.
-If you have a dry rot problem in your home and would like more information, call or e-mail us today for a free dry rot control estimate!
+At AquaGuard Foundation Solutions, we know what it takes to get rid of dry rot to protect your home’s structure.
+We’re happy to help our customers throughout Georgia, including Douglasville, Duluth, Lithonia, Acworth, Rome, Woodstock, Cumming, and areas nearby.
+If you have a dry rot problem in your home, contact us for your free inspection!

 Protect Your Home From Dry Rot!

 The Bad News

 Dry rot can be difficult to identify and can cause serious structural damage the longer it sits on wood surfaces.
 It also needs very little moisture to grow and survive, making it difficult to avoid unlike most other types of fungi.
 Dry rot can also absorb moisture from moist areas and grow through many different types of material like concrete, masonry, mortar, or plaster.

 Although dry rot doesn’t need much moisture to grow, only about 30%, most wood in dry homes only have a moisture content of 12-15%.
 Keeping your home’s moisture content under control will help you avoid all types of moisture damage, including dry rot.
 It can also be avoided by using boric acid on your wood surfaces to prevent it from growing.

 It’s important for all homeowners to be able to identify dry rot to prevent it from getting worse.
 The spores often appear as red brick dust before it starts to grow.
 Once it grows, it appears as very cracked, rectangular shapes on the wood surface.